SaeedTaghavi/CS/docs/Chap03.md

 eg.

-- a compiler produce assembly code that is consumed by an assembler.
+- A compiler produce assembly code that is consumed by an assembler.
 The assembler, in turn, may produce object modules that are consumed by the loader.
-- a server as a producer and a client as a consumer.
+- A server as a producer and a client as a consumer.

 We need a buffer which resides in a region of shared memory (producer & consumer), and can be filled by the producer and emptied by the consumer.

-- unbounded buffer
+- Unbounded buffer
-- bounded buffer (more practical)
+- Bounded buffer (more practical)

 Implement the shared `buffer` as a circular array.
 ```c